 The operational team is responsible for the daily activities of the foundation and does receive a renumeration for their role.

-We will soon start working with volunteers.
+We have the intention to start working with volunteers soon.

 Sopowerful is a Dutch foundation, active since 2019 and officially recognized as ANBI.
 Our registered name is 'Stichting Sopowerful'.